 Highdown Gardens A hidden gem on the South Downs

-Our gardeners regularly blog about what is currently happening in the gardens and what might be of interest for you to see when you come to the gardens.
+Our gardeners regularly blog about what is currently happening in the gardens and what might be of interest to see when you visit:

 I am Pete the new Senior gardener at Highdown gardens.
 My gardening career started over 12 years ago.
 I trained at Stanmer Park which was then part of Brighton College, since then I have worked at several of the great gardens of Sussex, as well as managing a small National Trust garden for 7 years.
 I joined Highdown Gardens in August 2020.